EnronChain/Enron/docs/intro/use_cases.md

 # Use Cases

-Check out the 2 use cases for the Echelon project. {synopsis}
+Check out the 2 use cases for the Enron project. {synopsis}

-## Echelon chain
+## Enron chain

-The Echelon blockchain provides Ethereum developers to deploy their smart contracts to the Echelon EVM and get the benefits of a fast-finality Proof-of-Stake (PoS) chain.
+The Enron blockchain provides Ethereum developers to deploy their smart contracts to the Enron EVM and get the benefits of a fast-finality Proof-of-Stake (PoS) chain.
 Developers will also benefit from highly-reliable clients from testnets can be used to test and deploy their contracts.

-Echelon will also offer built-in interoperability functionalities with other Cosmos and BFT chains by using [IBC](https://cosmos.network/ibc).
-Developers can also benefit from using a bridge network to enable interoperability between mainnet Ethereum and Echelon.
+Enron will also offer built-in interoperability functionalities with other Cosmos and BFT chains by using [IBC](https://cosmos.network/ibc).
+Developers can also benefit from using a bridge network to enable interoperability between mainnet Ethereum and Enron.

 ## EVM module dependency

-The EVM module (aka [x/evm](https://github.com/tharsis/ethermint/tree/main/x/evm)) packaged inside Echelon can be used separately as its own standalone module.
+The EVM module (aka [x/evm](https://github.com/tharsis/ethermint/tree/main/x/evm)) packaged inside Enron can be used separately as its own standalone module.
 This can be added as a dependency to any Cosmos chain, which will allow for smart contract support.

 Importing EVM module can also enable use cases such as Proof-of-Authority